bbauska/Anti-Project-2025/README.md

 required to provide any accommodations or benefits for abortion.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 wants Congress and DOL to clarify that the Employee Retirement Income Security
+<p>Project 2025 wants Congress and DOL to clarify that the Employee Retirement Income Security
 Act “does not preempt states’ power to restrict abortion'' or surrogacy.
 “Keep anti-life ‘benefits’ out of benefit plans.
 Some benefits attorneys and pro-choice advocates have argued since the Supreme Court’s Dobbs v.
 Jackson Women’s Health Organization decision that the longstanding doctrine of